<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 • Social refers to how you work with customers and any corporate activism you participate in around human rights issues.
 It also factors in your relationships with employees and how you treat the people who work for you.
 Are you prioritising diversity, equity and inclusion (DEI) and putting programs in place to back that up?
 Are you paying employees fairly and offering opportunities to grow or perks to keep morale up?
 What are you doing to close the gender gap?
 All of these demonstrate your social impact on the world.

-By focusing on ESG internally and prioritising it throughout your decision-making process, you help set your business apart for investors, employees and customers--and ensure you're giving back to the world as a whole.
+As ESG statistics illustrate, by prioritising ESG throughout your decision-making process, you help set your business apart for investors, employees and customers—and ensure you're giving back to the world as a whole.
 More than that, though, you'll show that not only is the environment a cornerstone of your business values, but rather, it's just the start.
 Your organisation truly cares about making a positive impact.

 Leading the Way